Welcome to Year 2 Spring Term

 Curriculum

-Our themes this term will be 'How did we learn to fly?' and 'Would you prefer to live in a hot or cold place?'.
+Our themes this term will be 'How did we learn to fly?' and 'Why is our world wonderful?'.

 'How did we learn to fly?' will include learning all about the Wright brothers and their first flight, Bessie Coleman and why she is historically significant, as well as finding out about Amelia Earhart and the moon landing.
-With the theme 'Would you prefer to live in a hot or cold place?', we will be learning about the continents, the equator, hot and cold places and what it is like to live there.
+With the theme 'Why is our world so wonderful?', we will be learning about the five oceans and recognising and identifying geographical features including physical and human features.

-In Maths, we will practise our arithmetic skills and learn about numbers to 100, addition and subtraction and properties of shape.
+In Maths, we will practise our arithmetic skills and learn about money, multiplication and division, length and height, mass, capactiy and temperature.
 Children also have access to Times Table Rock Stars to practise their multiplication skills and are encouraged to practise our half termly KIRFs (Key Instant Recall of Facts).
-This term we are learning all number bonds within 20 and the 5X table and 10X table including counting in 5s and 10s and learning multiplication and division facts.
+This term we are learning the 2X table including counting in 2s and learning multiplication and division facts, as well as learning doubles and halves of numbers to 20.

 In Science, we will be finding out about habitats including looking at life processes, food chains and woodland, rainforest and ocean habitats.
 We will also classify objects into groups and research information to find answers to questions.